FObersteiner/pyFuppes/README.md

     the POSIX timestamp to be converted to seconds after midnight. ymd : tuple of int, optional
     define starting date as tuple of integers (year, month, day) UTC.
-    The default is None, which means the reference date is the day of the timestamp.
+    The default is None, which means the reference date is that of the first element in posixts.

 Returns
 -------